-The Hospitals have an unsecured discretionary line of credit agreement with a bank that permits the Hospitals to borrow up to \$5,000 at LIBOR plus 125 basis points (1.51% at December 31, 2010).
-Principal and interest outstanding under this agreement are due on or before May 31, 2011.
-The amount outstanding under this agreement was \$0 and \$2,000 as of December 31, 2010 and 2009, respectively.
+The Hospitals had an unsecured discretionary line of credit agreement with a bank that permitted the Hospitals to borrow up to \$7,000 at LIBOR plus 125 basis points, which expires in May 2012.
+There was no outstanding balance at December 31, 2011 and 2010.